-The rapid review revealed two behaviours that would reduce avoidable food waste in schools; the first was for parents to involve their kids more in the selection, preparation and packing of the food they took to school and the second was for kids to make sure they took any leftover food back home.
+The rapid review revealed two behaviours that could reduce avoidable food waste in schools; the first was for parents to involve their kids more in the selection, preparation and packing of the food taken to school and the second was for kids to make sure they took any leftover food back home.

 Two behaviours, two target groups.
 BWA then took a ‘deep dive’ to find out more.